2024 Noto earthquake: Humanitarian aid

 Apparel companies, including Gunze, Fast Retailing and Onward Holdings, donated at least 170,000 items for victims of the earthquake.
 About 110 hotels and inns volunteered to take in 3,000 people displaced by the earthquake.
 JR Freight announced that it would carry humanitarian aid to the affected areas for free.
 Nintendo announced that it will donate ¥50 million via the JRCS for disaster relief, with The Pokémon Company also having donated the same amount earlier in the month.
 KDDI offered 550 Starlink routers to shelters, government offices and medical teams operating in areas affected by the earthquake.
 In February 2024, the Japan Sumo Association donated ¥10 million to Ishikawa Prefecture, plus ¥5 million collected from spectators at the January tournament in Tokyo.
 Two months later, in April 2024, the association also organized its first charity sumo (勧進相撲, kanjin-sumō) tournament in 62 years with an additional ¥27 million raised during the event.

 The JRCS dispatched staff members and Emergency Medical Relief Teams to Ishikawa prefecture, focusing on hospitals, social welfare facilities, and evacuation centers.
 It also deployed Disaster Medical Coordination teams, nurses, and provided psychosocial support to affected people.
 The JRCS also installed a temporary water distribution system at evacuation centers in Nanao, which began supplying water on 22 January by purifying water from a swimming pool.

 The Taiwanese government announced ¥60 million in aid to support rescue operations and relief.
 A donation account was also created, while a fundraising campaign collected over NT$540 million ($17.2 million) from the private sector.
-United States Ambassador Rahm Emmanuel pledged an initial $100,000 in humanitarian aid to Japan and logistical support from the United States military.
+United States Ambassador Rahm Emanuel pledged an initial $100,000 in humanitarian aid to Japan and logistical support from the United States military.
 Japan said it only had plans to accept aid from the United States despite offers from other countries including Taiwan and China.
 In a statement from Chief Cabinet Secretary Yoshimasa Hayashi, the country was "not accepting any personnel or material aid at the moment given the situation on the ground and the efforts that would be required to receive them."
 South Korea also said that it would provide $3 million in humanitarian aid.
 The Thai embassy in Tokyo sent 2,500 kilograms of food and other relief items to Ishikawa Prefecture.